FraFerrazzi/exprob_assignment1/README.md

 ## Software Architecture

-Here the software architecture of the project is discussed. \
+Here the software architecture of the project is further explained. \
-First of all the general organization of the repository and the dependencies are explained. \
+First of all the general organization of the repository and the dependencies are pointed out. \
-Each node inside the architecture is further explained.
-Also the general execution of the architecture is explained, helped by some diagrams.
+Later on, the general execution of the architecture is discussed with the help of esplicative diagrams, which are:
+- Component Diagram.
+- State Diagram.
+- Sequence Diagram.

 ### Repository Organization